Creating Figma Prototypes with Microinteractions

 Another benefit of using overlays in your design is the ability to provide contextual information or functionality without disrupting the user’s flow.
 Overlays can be used to display tooltips, forms, or even multimedia content, such as images or videos.
 This allows users to quickly access important information or complete a task without navigating away from their current context.

-We hope that this chapter has provided you with valuable insights into creating effective interactions using overlays.
+We hope that this chapter has provided you with valuable insights into creating effective interactions using overlays on your Figma Prototypes with Microinteractions.
 If you’re looking to further Increase Interactivity with Videos and create immersive experiences for your audience, be sure to keep reading the next chapter of the guide.

 Increase Interactivity with Videos